Treatment for Hemorrhoids in San Jose, CA

 Another minimally invasive treatment that is especially helpful for individuals with internal hemorrhoids is coagulation.
-This procedure utilizes specially designed lasers that heat the hemorrhoid until the tissue hardens and is destroyed.
+This procedure uses an infrared coagulation device that heats the hemorrhoid and destroys the blood vessels underneath the surface.

 Because hemorrhoids are simply enlarged veins, they can be treated in the same way as other common venous conditions like varicose veins or spider veins.
 One such treatment is called sclerotherapy, which involves injecting a special solution into the affected vein to shrink it, seal it off, and prevent it from becoming enlarged again in the future.

 External Hemorrhoid Thrombectomy